Arellano-Jann/zoombot-w-playwright/README.md

 ## To add
 1. ~~Time in meeting~~
-2. Popup handling.
+2. ~~Popup handling.
 Unsure if it ACTUALLY does it or just says it does.
-Screenshot in headless to debug.
+Screenshot in headless to debug.~~ I think it handles popups in headless judging from the screenshots
 3. Handling polls
 4. Checking sound (maybe by network) to see if there's people talking
 5. Creating a log of the text chat